 This fascination with the paranormal, however, has always been tempered by Gordon’s scientific training.
 This has led to a strange duality – his work as a skeptic and debunker on the popular blog Skeptophilia, while simultaneously writing paranormal and speculative novels, novellas, and short stories.
 Gordon explains this, with a smile: “Well, I do know it’s fiction, after all.”

 He blogs daily, and is never without a piece of fiction in progress – driven to continue (as he puts it) “because I want to find out how the story ends.”
-From historical fiction (Kári the Lucky), to murder mysteries (the Parsifal Snowe Mysteries, beginning with Poison the Well), to paranormal fiction with a humorous twist (Periphery and Lock & Key) to the truly terrifying (Convection and The Conduit), Gordon’s fiction has something for all tastes!
+From historical fiction (Kári the Lucky), to murder mysteries (the Parsifal Snowe Mysteries, beginning with Poison the Well), to paranormal fiction with a humorous twist (Periphery and Lock & Key) to the truly terrifying (Gears and The Fifth Day), Gordon’s fiction has something for all tastes!

 Keep in touch via Facebook:

 Gordon's Facebook Author Page (news and updates about books)

 The Bonnet Conspiracy (cool articles about science, skepticism, and critical thinking)

 Check out Gordon's fiction blog, Tales of Whoa - essays, short stories, teasers, and lots more!